Maluti, Jharkhand

 Been there recently?

-If you love heritage and temple architecture, then head to this nondescript village, and you will be left speechless.
-The village of fewer than 400 families has 72 ancient terracotta temples!
+If you love heritage and temple architecture, then head to this nondescript village and you will be left speechless.
+The village of fewer than 400 families is also home to 72 ancient TERRACOTTA temples!
 The sheer number of temples packed into this small village will leave the visitor stunned and astounded.
-You would end up losing count of the temples while at the same time marvelling at their beauty and grace.
+You would end up losing count of the temples and at the same time marvel at their beauty and grace.
 Maluti temples were built during the timeline of the 17th to 19th centuries.
-Of the original 108 temples constructed by kings of the Baj Basanta dynasty, only 72 remain now.
-What is impressive about these temples, which are located in five clusters, is that they have almost identical towers and similar shapes.
+Of the original 108 temples constructed by kings of Baj Basanta dynasty, only 72 remain now.
+What is impressive about these temples located in five clusters is, they have almost identical towers and similar shapes.
 Barring monsoons, temple lovers can visit Maluti any time.
 The village is 55 kilometres from Dumka, the district headquarters.
-Though Maluti is in Jharkhand, it is best approached from Rampurhat town in West Bengal, which is only 16 kilometres away.
-The nearest airport is at Andal, near Durgapur in West Bengal, approximately 100 kilometres away.
+Though Maluti is in Jharkhand it is best approached from Rampurhat town in West Bengal district which is only 16 kilometres away.
+The nearest airport is at Andal near Durgapur in West Bengal, approximately 100 kilometres away.

 Nearby Places to See